redis/redis-doc/topics/rdd-1.md

 Redis Design Drafts are a way to make the community aware of designs planned in order to modify or evolve Redis.
-Every new Redis Design Draft is published in the Redis mailing list and announced on Twitter, in the hope to receive feedbacks before implementing a given feature.
+Every new Redis Design Draft is published in the Redis mailing list and announced on Twitter, in the hope to receive feedback before implementing a given feature.

-The way the community can provide feedbacks about a RDD is simply writing a message to the Redis mailing list, or commenting in the associated Github issue if any.
+The way the community can provide feedback about a RDD is simply writing a message to the Redis mailing list, or commenting in the associated Github issue if any.